semantic-flow/sflo/documentation/facet.filesystem.folder.md

 - **`_dataset-flow/`**

   - correspond to the [[mesh-resource.node-component.flow.dataset]]
-  - contain the dataset associated with the [[mesh-resource.node.dataset]]
+  - contain the dataset associated with the [[mesh-resource.node.payload]]

 #### Snapshot (Concrete Dataset) System Folders